PFAS (Per-and Polyfluoroalkyl Substances)

 State and Water Provider PFAS Contamination Claims

-- Taft attorneys, led by Rob Bilott, are currently representing various governmental entities across the country, including through state attorney’ generals’ offices and local water providers, in efforts to recover PFAS-related natural resource, water treatment, and other damages resulting from PFAS contamination.
+- Taft attorneys, led by Rob Bilott, are currently working with a co-counsel team representing various governmental entities across the country, including through state attorney’ generals’ offices and local water providers, in efforts to recover PFAS-related natural resource, water treatment, and other damages resulting from PFAS contamination.